 “How do you get your child to listen the first time?” is one of the biggest questions parents are asking when it comes to parenting their kids.
 But you might be surprised to know — it has more to do with how YOU communicate first with talking in more positive ways, doing away with negative commands, and modeling proper listening skills.
 That’s right.
 In order to teach your child the importance of listening, the first thing you need to realize is that your child’s behavior when it comes to listening might be an easy fix, but it begins with YOU.

-How do you get your kids to listen the first time?
+How to get your kids to listen the first time

 First — Listen to them

-But listening doesn’t only mean to get their attention, right?
+Listening doesn’t only mean you want to get their attention, right?
 It means that you want them to soak up what you’re saying and go the distance — follow through with what you asked of them without talking back or being disrespectful.

 So what if we could figure out how to get them to respond better, instead of picking up the pieces and dealing with bad behavior after they didn’t want to listen in the first place?
 There is a way.

 If I ask my son to get ready for school in the morning, it sometimes takes me saying it five times before he really follows through — then I end up yelling, he gets frustrated, I get angry…it doesn’t end well.